A Guide to Visiting Denali National Park: The Best Things To Do in the Summer

 If you visit in the spring or fall, park buses will not be available and services will be limited, but this can still be a great time to see wildlife and explore certain parts of the park.

-Typically, Denali hosts a “Road Lottery” each year in September for permits to drive private vehicles on the Denali park road.
+Previously, Denali hosted a “Road Lottery” each year in September for permits to drive private vehicles on the Denali park road.
 Visitors apply to win the permit to drive as far as they wish on the road.
 An extra fifth day of the lottery is dedicated to active duty military service-members and their families.
-Unfortunately, this event has been cancelled for 2021 due to a landslide.
+Unfortunately, this event hasn't occured since the Pretty Rocks Landslide, but perhaps it will be brought back in 2026 or beyond.

 In the winter, vehicle access is limited but you can explore the park by skis, snowshoes or even dog sled.

-This blog post is based upon my experience of visiting Denali in August.
+This guide is based upon my experience of visiting Denali in August in both 2021 and 2025.

 How to Get to Denali National Park